makhowastaken/GWGBC_FW/HWv1_1/README.md

 ### [2024.1](2024.1)
 * Version 1.02 in the menu
 * Unknown changes over v0.9
+* This release is unstable and not recommended for flashing

 ### [2024.1.8](2024.1.8)
 * Version 1.02 in the menu (same as above)